tybenz/themebot/README.md

 ###API

-Extensibility: Extend base class and override styleMap -> assigns rules to selectors and behaviors
+Extensibility: Extend base class and override styleMap -> assigns props to selectors and behaviors